ImperativeProgramming/Practices2019/20191204/README.md

 Santa is not sure about the guidelines for implementing, but he left some tips:

-- In order to read the list of names, create a function that gets a pointer as paramenter and read the names from the file to the array;
+- Read the names from the file into an array;

 - Using bubble sort, sort the names in reverse order;